FindMySchool LogoFindMySchool

 The Ofsted inspection found that pupils feel safe and experience a creative, purposeful environment where behaviour is exemplary and bullying is dealt with sensitively.
 Relationships between staff and students are described as extremely positive, with many parents reflecting on how well the school helps their child to be both happy and successful.
 The sixth form feels particularly calm and inclusive.

-English Baccalaureate uptake stands at 30%, with 5.53 average points compared to the England average of 4.08.
+English Baccalaureate uptake stands at 84%, with an average point score of 5.2.
 These figures suggest the school is both encouraging breadth and succeeding in it.

-The summer 2024 cohort delivered the best A-level results in school history by a significant margin.
-40% of all grades were A* or A, placing students among the very top performers nationally and opening doors to competitive university places and apprenticeships.
-The school ranks 751st in England for A-level (FindMySchool ranking), placing it in the middle tier nationally (28th percentile).
+The 2025 A-level dataset shows 40% of entries graded A* or A, placing students among stronger performers nationally and opening doors to competitive university places and apprenticeships.
+The school ranks 369th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), with a local sixth-form rank of 6th in Guildford.

-A*-B grades represented 58% of the cohort, indicating strong attainment at higher levels.
-Three students secured Oxford places, seven gained medicine offers, five received law offers, and one was accepted to a music conservatoire.
+A*-B grades represented 60% of exam entries in the 2025 dataset.
 This outcome reflects the strength of the academic programme and the calibre of teaching across the sixth form.

 England ranks and key metrics (where available)